 It seems that Nick's dad, the legendary detective "Old Sim" Carter, had raised his son from an early age to become a pefect mental and physical specimen.

 Although occasionally being accused of being some sort of American Sherlock Holmes wannabe (even though he actually made his debut a year before Holmes) he was really modelled on other popular dime novel detectives of the time, like Old Sleuth, Old Cap Collier and Old King Brady.
-He did subsequently take on Holmesian attributes, to be sure, but he was always more than a mere knock-off, just as Sexton Blake (who also took on Holmesian attributes) was always more than just a Holmes imitator.
+He did subsequently take on Holmesian attributes, to be sure, but he was always more than a mere knock-off.
+Another popular hero of the same era, Sexton Blake, suffered the same fate..

 It was as a radio show in the forties, in fact, that Nick really made his mark as a private eye.
-Nick Carter, Master Detective was one of the first hit detective radio shows, and in it, Nick was a pretty typical private eye of the time, although there were some distinctive touches.
+Nick Carter, Master Detective was one of the first detective radio shows to really hit it big with audiences.
+In it, Nick was a pretty typical private eye of the time, caught somewhere between the two prevelant models of the time, somewhere between two-fisted tough guy and gentlemanly sleuth, although there were some distinctive touches.

 The opening for the show was particularly memorable, and really grabbed you.
 An increasingly urgent knocking (pounding) on Nick's office door.
 A startled Patsy, his assistant (now a female secretary) opens the door and says, "What's the matter?
 What is it?"
 A male voice says, "Another case for Nick Carter, Master Detective!"